How Epstein’s secret deal could affect sex trafficking case

 William Sweeney, the assistant director in charge of the FBI’s New York office, added that investigators were driven by facts uncovered through investigative reporting — a reference to the Miami Herald’s three-part series last November on the matter.

-COULD THE NEW YORK CASE BE THROWN OUT ON DOUBLE JEOPARDY GROUNDS?
+COULD THE NEW YORK CASE AGAINST JEFFREY EPSTEIN BE THROWN OUT ON DOUBLE JEOPARDY GROUNDS?

 Weinstein said it’s unlikely because Epstein’s guilty plea involved only state crimes, while the current case involves alleged violations federal law.